Do SN 1987A data yield the three neutrino masses?: Discussion

-It is possible that KATRIN failed to see any sterile neutrinos because they simply do not exist, despite the above high confidence kevel, but here we consider a much more interesting possibility.
+It is possible that KATRIN failed to detect any sterile neutrinos because they do not exist, but here we consider a more interesting possibility.
 Neutrino - 4 and the other three experiments that saw the $2.70 eV/c^2$ neutrino were doing a short baseline disappearance oscillation experiment, which observed the disappearance probability $P(\bar{\nu_e}\rightarrow \bar{\nu_e}).$ This type of experiment would work just as well if the disappearing neutrinos were disappearing into sterile or active neutrinos.
-However, KATRIN's search was specifically looking for sterile neutrinos and it would not work for active ones as conducted.
-(KATRIN was not being careless here, they just assumed like everyone else that neutrinos with large mass would have to be sterile) Of course, if the main claim of this paper is correct, and if the $2.70 eV/c^2$ neutrino is an active neutrino (as well as a sterile one - see Fig. 4), then KATRIN's failure to see it is understandable because their search method just would not work for active neutrinos.
-Specifically, KATRIN should not have included in the fitted combined differential spectrum any zero mass contribution.
-(Why not you ask?
-Because the zero mass effective mass is made up of the three specific masses we found including one with $m^2<0$) Rather, they needed to fit their data using a combined differential spectrum $R_C$ for.the three masses $m_1=2.70 eV/c^2, m_2=22.4 eV/c^2$ and $m_3^2=-200,000 eV^2/c^4$ with three unknown adjustible weights, $\alpha_j,$ that is:
+However, KATRIN's search was specifically looking for sterile neutrinos and it would not have worked for active ones as it was conducted.
+If the main claim of this paper is correct, and if the $2.0 eV/c^2$ neutrino is an active neutrino, then KATRIN's failure to see it is understandable because their search method was not appropriate.
+They should have instead fit their data using a combined spectrum $R_C$ for the three adjustible masses $m_{\nu,j}$ and weights, $\alpha_j,$ that is:

-where $R_\beta$ is the usual beta decay formula for a given $m^2$, E is the electron energy and $E_0$ is the fitted endpoint energy for tritium beta decay.
-For the weights $\alpha_j$ only two are independent since $\sum \alpha_j=1,$ and the $\alpha_3$ for the tachyonic mass is obviously very small in view of the very large magnitude of $|m_3^2|.$

-To test the validity of the main claim of this paper (that the three mass fit of SN 1987A data yields the three true masses), KATRIN could see where on the $\alpha_1$ and $\alpha_2$ plane good fits to the observed spectrum are found.
-With the three masses set to their specified SN 1987A values, KATRIN should observe a small concentrated area where good fits are found surrounded by a large area of poor fits.
-They could also do the same using other masses, where no good fits should be found.
-The best fit on the $\alpha_1$ and $\alpha_2$ plane should yield the effective mass from $m^2=\sum \alpha_j m^2_j,$ and it should be a very small negative value.